Testing, Self Isolation & Quarantine - FAQs

 We recommend our Wakefield local testing service as a first port of call on 01924 22 44 97.
 If you want school to ring on your behalf to arrange a test for your child, the local testing number can support this as long as you, as the parent, has consented to them doing so and the school has a record this.

-The local service can support parents to book a test at mobile testing units (currently at Trinity and Featherstone rugby league grounds).
+The local service can support parents to book a test at mobile testing units.
 They can also offer a ‘drop off and take away’ (DOTA) service where they bring a test to the home, wait while it’s completed and pick it up again.

 Assisted swabbing for 5-12 year olds is offered, where a health visitor will come to the home to swab the child.
 Capacity is limited so parents may be asked to try the DOTA service first.
 If the parent is very unlikely to be able to manage the test themselves, they can move straight to the assisted swabbing option – please call or ask the parent to call the local testing service to discuss.